 - 1. Pull the left handle (grate handle) out and turn the grate disc back and forth a few times.
 This clears the incoming air ducts. - 2.
 Close the grate handle. - 3.
 Open the control for the combustion air fully. - 4.
 Place about 1,7 kg of kindling in the fireplace with the largest logs at the bottom and a firelighter between the smaller sticks on top, as illustrated. - 5.
 Light the fire. - 6.
 Close the door. - 7.
 The automatic damper supplies air from below while the fire is getting started.
 The damper closes when the kindling has burned down. - 8.
-When the fire is burning vigorously, the control for the combustion air can be closed to approximately 50%.
 Add more logs just before the start-up fire turns into glowing embers.